Your One-Stop Resource for Longevity, Health, Exercise, Nutrition, and Scientific Articles all to help You Live a Longer, Fuller Life.

 9. HAVE CHALLENGE.
 Challenge and adventure, either physical, mental or emotional is a good way to get the juices flowing, including testosterone.

 10. HAVE MORNING SEX.
 German scientists found that simply having an erection causes your circulating testosterone to rise significantly -- and having one in the morning can goose your natural post-dawn testosterone surge.
 Frequent sex is a good idea, is healthy and can boost testosterone.
-From a physiological perspective, having sex increases testosterone levels, which cause an increase in strength, energy, aggression and competitiveness.
+From a physiological perspective, having sex increases testosterone levels, which promote libido, strength, energy, aggression and competitiveness.

 11. DON'T DRINK MORE THAN 3 ALCOHOLIC DRINKS PER DAY.
 Alcohol affects the endocrine system, causing your testes to stop producing the male hormone.